 Trump rejects socialism at SOTU as expressionless Dems sit unmoved

-President Trump drew a clear line Tuesday night between his party's policies and the creeping socialism some see on the left, declaring at the State of the Union "America will never be a socialist country" as nonplussed Democrat leaders shifted uncomfortably in their seats.
+President Trump drew a clear line Tuesday night between his party's policies and the creeping socialism some see on the left, declaring at the State of the Union "America will never be a Socialist country" as many nonplussed Democrats appeared to shift uncomfortably in their seats.

-The vow from Trump, whose speech was delayed a week amid a partial government shutdown, came as Democrats have proposed an evolving agenda of Medicare for all, free college tuition, minimum wage increases and even guaranteed basic income.
+The vow from Trump, whose speech was delayed a week amid a partial government shutdown, came as Democrats have proposed an evolving agenda of "Medicare-for-all," free college tuition, minimum wage increases and even guaranteed basic income.
 Trump cited the ongoing disaster in Venezuela, where socialist policies have wrought "abject poverty and despair," and pledged to maintain free-market economics in the U.S.

 “America was founded on liberty and independence and not government coercion, domination and control," he said to Republican applause.
 "We are born free and we will stay free.”

+DAVID BOSSIE: TRUMP TOLD DEMS IN SOTU SPEECH HE WANTS TO WORK WITH THEM.
+I'M OPTIMISTIC

-“Tonight, we renew our resolve that America will never be a socialist country,” Trump added as House Speaker Nancy Pelosi sat stone-faced behind him.
+“Tonight, we renew our resolve that America will never be a Socialist country,” Trump added as House Speaker Nancy Pelosi sat stone-faced behind him.

-Viewers at home were treated to a tight shot of a frowning Vermont Sen. Bernie Sanders, an avowed socialist and modern-day godfather of a movement that has produced a host of far-left young Democrats, including Rep. Alexandria Ocasio-Cortez, D- N.Y.
+Viewers at home were treated to a tight shot of a frowning Vermont Sen. Bernie Sanders, an avowed Socialist and modern-day godfather of a movement that has produced a host of far-left young Democrats, including Rep. Alexandria Ocasio-Cortez, D- N.Y., who also was shown expressionless.
+Other Democrats, including Seate Minority Leader Chuck Schumer, however, aplauded the line.

 Sanders would tweet following the speech: “Trump said tonight, ‘We are born free, and we will stay free.’
 I say to Trump: People are not truly free when they can’t afford health care, prescription drugs, or a place to live.
 People are not free when they cannot retire with dignity or feed their families.”